-It is the college's policy to provide, on an individual basis, reasonable accommodations to students with disabilities, which may affect their ability to fully participate in program or course activities or to meet course requirements.
+It is the college's policy to provide, on an individual basis, equitable academic adjustments to students with disabilities, which may affect their ability to fully participate in program or course activities or to meet course requirements.
 This material is available in alternative formats upon request.

 As a professor you are responsible for providing students with the required reading material well in advance of the start of class, a time period that students with disabilities may need so they can get materials in the proper format.
-Faulty who knowingly and without good cause fail to submit textbook adoptions seven weeks before the start of class will be held responsible for any complaint regarding inaccessible products and services.
+Faculty who knowingly and without good cause fail to submit textbook adoptions seven weeks before the start of class will be held responsible for any complaint regarding inaccessible products and services.

 A recent case at the University of California at Berkeley resulted in an 18-page out of court settlement based upon inaccessible library materials.